Robert Byron, 13th Baron Byron

-Robert James Byron, 13th Baron Byron (born 5 April 1950), is a British nobleman, peer, politician, and barrister.
-He is a descendant of a cousin of Romantic poet and writer George Gordon Byron, 6th Baron Byron.
+Robert James Byron, 13th Baron Byron (born 5 April 1950), is a British peer and barrister.

 Early life and education

 Byron is the son of Lt.
 Col. Richard Geoffrey Gordon Byron, 12th Baron Byron, and Dorigen Margaret Esdaile.
 He was educated at Wellington College in Berkshire and studied law at Trinity College, Cambridge.

 He married Robyn Margaret McLean in 1979.
 She became Lady Byron when her husband inherited the barony on 15 June 1989.
 The couple have four children: